aiidalab/aiidalab/docs/source/widgets/index.rst

 Widgets
 #######

-The AiiDAlab largely dependents on the Jupyter widgets for the graphical user interface (GUI), namely the `Ipywidgets <https://ipywidgets.readthedocs.io/>`_ package.
+AiiDAlab largely dependents on Jupyter widgets for the graphical user interface (GUI).
+More specifically, the `Ipywidgets <https://ipywidgets.readthedocs.io/>`_ package is the primary tool for creating AiiDAlab apps.
 Furthremore, we create the `aiidalab-widgets-base <https://github.com/aiidalab/aiidalab-widgets-base>`_ to facilitate to develop apps in AiiDAlab.

 ***********************